matteocordray/cordray_projects/projects/sprinter_van_project/README.md

   - [Version 0.2](#version-02)
   - [Version 0.1](#version-01)

 ## **NOTE: All logos for Iconic © Sprinter Vans are owned by Iconic © Sprinter Vans and are not owned by me.
-I am using them for educational purposes only.**
+I am using them for educational purposes only and for mock-ups.**

 ## *Version 0.3*

 This version started after I wanted to move from the original van design to a more robust and manufacturable design.
 I designed a PCB that would house the same board I made for version 2, with some exceptions:
 1. Instead of individual blind modules, I am using a 12-relay board I bought on Amazon.
 To connect to it, I am using a 20-pin molex connector to bridge between my custom board and the relay board.
 2. The main board previously should be converted to a single PCB that can be manufactured.

 Here is a 3D view of version 1.3.2 of the board.
 A mistake was made and it should be 0.3.2: